-By Soulskill from Slashdot's volunteer-space-travel department
+By Soulskill from Slashdot's if-you-can't-beat-'em department

-By samzenpus from Slashdot's read-all-about-it department
+By Soulskill from Slashdot's union-is-still-pretty-uniony department

 writes: Coding got a couple of shout-outs from the White House in Tuesday's State of the Union Address.
 "Thanks to Vice President Biden's great work to update our job training system," said President Obama (YouTube), "we're connecting community colleges with local employers to train workers to fill high-paying jobs like coding, and nursing, and robotics."
 And among the so-called "boats" in the new "River of Content" that the White House social media folks came up with to enhance the State of the Union is a card intended to be shared on Twitter & Facebook which reads, "Let's teach more Americans to code.
 (Even the President is learning!)."

 President Obama briefly addressed human spaceflight, saying, "I want Americans to win the race for the kinds of discoveries that unleash new jobs – converting sunlight into liquid fuel; creating revolutionary prosthetics, so that a veteran who gave his arms for his country can play catch with his kid; pushing out into the Solar System not just to visit, but to stay

 ."
 He also called once more for action on climate change.
 Politifact has an annotated version of the transcript

 for more background information on Obama's statements, and FiveThirtyEight has a similar cheat sheet

 An anonymous reader tips an Associated Press report saying that Healthcare.gov is sending users' personal data to private companies